gnosis/gp-v2-services/README.md

 The `solver` crate is responsible for submitting on chain settlements based on the orders it gets from the order book and other liquidity sources like uniswap pools.

-It implements a solver directly in Rust and can also interact with a more advanced, Gnosis internal, closed source solver.
+It implements a naive solver directly in Rust and can also interact with a more advanced, Gnosis internal, closed source solver.

 ## Other Crates

 Several pieces of functionality are shared between the order book and the solver.
-They live in other crates in the cargo work space.
+They live in other crates in the cargo workspace.

 * `contract` provides ethcontract based smart contract bindings
 * `model` provides the serialization model for orders in the order book api